Discover the activities not to be missed in this region

-Michelangelo Pistoletto.
-Non a caso Torino è considerata una capitale mondiale dell'arte contemporanea.
-Art and culture in Piedmont have very ancient origins, as do the first human settlements established in these territories.
-The region, however, experienced its period of greatest splendor under the long rule of the House of Savoy, which lasted until fairly recently.
+In Piedmont, art and culture have very ancient origins, as do the first human settlements established in these territories.
+However, the region experienced its period of greatest splendour under the long rule of the House of Savoy, which lasted until fairly recently.

-Even the artistic fervour of the region has remained alive until today: this is attested by the fact that the main artistic currents of the Italian 20th century were born or developed in Piedmont, from the exuberance of the Futurists to Felice Casorati, from the Situationist International to the Arte Povera of Michelangelo Pistoletto from Biella.
+The region always played a central role in the development of the arts.
+This is still true nowadays, as the main Italian artistic currents of the 20th century were born or developed in Piedmont; among them are the Futurists, Felice Casorati, the Situationist International movement the Arte Povera of Michelangelo Pistoletto from Biella.
 It is no coincidence that Turin is considered a world capital of contemporary art.

-The food and flavours of Piedmont make up a very special regional cuisine, both in terms of production and recipes.
-Among the latter, the most famous are undoubtedly the bagna cauda, the Agnolotti, the gnocchi al Castelmagno (the latter is a typical cheese of the region) and the vitello tonnato, which is served both as an appetizer and as a main course.
+Piedmont's food and flavours form a very special regional cuisine, both in terms of production and recipes.
+Among the recipes, the most famous is undoubtedly the bagna cauda, the Agnolotti (a type of filled pasta), the gnocchi al Castelmagno (a typical cheese of Piedmont) and vitello tonnato (veal in tuna sauce), which can be served both as an appetizer and as a main course.

 The history of Piedmont has its roots far back in time but what has historically characterized the region for what we know today is the domination of the House of Savoy under which the city of Turin was the capital of the Duchy of Savoy first, then the Kingdom of Sardinia and finally first capital of the Kingdom of Italy.
 In this sense the city of Turin and all of Piedmont had great importance in the period of the Risorgimento, importance maintained until today.
 The city of Turin, in fact, still remains one of the major Italian industrial centers.